eway-crm/triggers/README.md

 <TriggerDefinition Active="" When="">
 </TriggerDefinition>
 ```
 "Active" can be either true or false.
 That indicates, if the trigger even can be activated.
-Perhaps you want to have it inactive for some time, but dont want to delete it, you set it to false.
+Perhaps you want to have it inactive for some time, but don't want to delete it, you set it to false.
 You can also fit more than one trigger definitions inside `<Triggers></Triggers>`, resulting in having multiple triggers in one file.

 "When" than defines what is the impulse for triggering.
 Here is two ways of setting that up: